 The Power of Nostalgia and How It Can Enrich Our Lives After 60

-When this time of year rolls around, it usually triggers a wistful feeling, a sense of completion and a sense of loss.
-The summer has clearly fled; autumn is in full expression, and we stand, watching leaves fall, wondering what winter will bring.
+When winter rolls around, it usually triggers a wistful feeling, a sense of completion and a sense of loss.

-The mornings are cooler, the days are shorter and shorter.
+The mornings are cool, the days are short.
 It’s hard to avoid the feeling of shrinking away!
 All of Nature seems to be saying, “Stop, listen, think about what you have been, and wonder what you will become.”

 Nostalgia Whispers the Passage of Time

 At the same time, memories of other years come forth, whispering to us of the passage of time, and somehow we find ways to call forth comfort.

 The season creates a vulnerable feeling and we want to find shelter from the storms of too much information, too many calls to action.
 Coziness is very appealing.
 Getting away from the hustle and bustle has a distinct allure!